August 29, 2025

 The 48-sheet billboard is having an existential crisis.

 Attention is scarce.
 People are overloaded.
-Your audience is walking through the city with headphones in, scrolling social feeds and dodging pigeons.
-That’s the problem brands are currently facing.
+Your audience is walking through the city with headphones in, head down, phone in hand.
+And therein lies the problem...

-Forget neat rows of ad spaces or predictable visuals.
-The most memorable campaigns of late have been 3D installations, hijacking cultural moments, or transforming the streets into brand worlds.
+Forget neat ad space and predictable visuals.
+Today's most capitvating campaigns are 3D installations, the hijacking of cultural moments, or transforming the streets into brand worlds.

 Guerilla OOH marketing is back.
 But not as you once knew it.